 Normally Cantabile will automatically re-save the current state when switching to another state.
 This makes it easy to setup your states by just switching between them and configuring things as you need them.

-Turning automatic state saving off can also make state switching faster since the current state doesn't need to be re-saved each time.
+Locking states can also make state switching faster since the current state doesn't need to be re-saved each time.